ix-ds-lisbon-s1-2019/week-2-project-gjf16/README.md

 Be creative!
 Find a dataset that is inspiring to you and find a way to inspire other people by using data visualization techniques!

 # MRI to detect Alzheimers and Dementia

+The dataset I chose is from OASIS, an organization making MRI data publicly available for research.
+This set is focused on patients with Dementia and Alzheimer's Disease.